ThanhMiLa/ThanhMiLa/README.md

 - 🌍 Based in **Vietnam**.
 - 🎓 3rd-year IT student at **FPT University** (Honored with a 30% full scholarship).
 - 💻 Specializing in Backend Development, system architecture, and database management.
-- 🏆 Passionate about competitive programming and proud to have competed at the **ICPC Vietnam National**.
-- 🚀 Currently architecting and building side projects like **NomNomAtlas** and **JobPortal**.
-- 🎵 When I'm not writing Java code or exploring `import antigravity` in Python, you can find me producing rap tracks (VNT), studying Japanese, analyzing crypto markets, or hitting deadlift PRs!

 ---

 ### 🛠 Tech Stack & Tools